 The empirical evidence supports the idea that underwriters’ rent-seeking behavior contributes to IPO underpricing (Ritter 1984; Muscarella & Vetsuypens 1989; Ljungqvist 2003; Ljungqvist & Wilhelm 2003; Loughran & Ritter 2004; Griffin, Harris & Topaloglu 2007).
-However, the ever-rising participation of institutional investors in IPOs (Field & Lowery 2009, p.
-493), who now account for approximately ninety percent of share allocation in IPOs, and the way these investors’ growing domination over the primary market affects the behavior of rent-seeking underwriters, was so far overlooked.
-Additionally, while several agency framework IPO theories recognize the market power of underwriters (West 1965; Ritter 1984; Chalk & Peavy 1987) and the potential for collusion between underwriters and informed investors (Biais, Bossaerts & Rochet 2002), the rising market power of the institutional investors to whom underwriters sell shares in IPOs, and the potential for coordination among them, was largely disregarded.
-Our proposed project intends to address this scholarly gap.
+However, there has been a lack of research on this rent-seeking behavior in terms of the ever-rising participation of institutional investors (Field & Lowery 2009, p.
+493), who now account for approximately ninety percent of share allocation in IPOs, and the way that the growing domination of these investors over the primary market affects the behavior of rent-seeking underwriters.
+Additionally, while several agency framework IPO theories recognize the market power of underwriters (West 1965; Ritter 1984; Chalk & Peavy 1987) and the potential for collusion between underwriters and informed investors (Biais, Bossaerts & Rochet 2002), the rising market power of the institutional investors to whom underwriters sell shares in IPOs, and the potential for coordination among them, has been largely ignored.
+Our proposed project intends to address this gap in the research.

-The agency relationship between issuers and shareholders.
-Another principal-agent relationship explored in the context of IPO underpricing, though to a limited extent, is that between issuers and their shareholders.
-Two principal models with opposing perspectives are available.
-According to Brennan and Franks, underpricing serves as a means for issuers to entrench managerial control by allocating shares in a way that avoids large monitoring shareholders (Brennan & Franks 1997).
-The theory’s core premise is that because underpricing leads to excess demand, owner-managers can ration investors and reduce the size of new shareholdings held by large investors who are more likely to scrutinize rent-seeking behavior (Shleifer & Vishny 1986).
+The agency relationship between the managers of issuers and shareholders.
+Another principal-agent relationship explored in the context of IPO underpricing, though to a limited extent, is that between the managers of issuers and their shareholders.
+Two main models with opposing perspectives are available.
+According to Brennan and Franks, underpricing serves as a means for the managers of issuers to entrench managerial control by allocating shares in a way that avoids large shareholders that may monitor management (Brennan & Franks 1997).
+This theory’s core premise is that because underpricing leads to excess demand, owner-managers can ration the allotment of shares to investors and reduce the size of new shareholdings held by large investors who are more likely to scrutinize rent-seeking behavior (Shleifer & Vishny 1986).

-For a number of reasons, the Brennan and Franks model in not very useful in explaining underpricing in the current capital market.
+For several reasons, the Brennan and Franks model is not very useful in explaining underpricing in the current capital market.
 First, it only holds to the extent that outside investors do not assemble large blocks following the IPO (Linquinest 2007, p.
 410).
-In recent years, however, institutional shareholders own increasingly large stakes in many public companies and have emerged as close monitors and dedicated stewards of their portfolio companies (Fairfax 2011, pp. 115-116, 2-123; Mallow & Sethi 2016, pp. 392-400; Hamdani & Hannes 2019, pp. 983-992).
-Second, the unprecedented rise of multi-class stock structures among newly public companies (Aggarwal, Eldar, Hochberg & Litov 2022) shields owner-managers from public shareholders (Bebchuk & Kastiel 2017), rendering the Brennan & Franks model less applicable.
+In recent years, institutional shareholders have bought increasingly large stakes in many public companies and emerged as close monitors and dedicated stewards of their portfolio companies (Fairfax 2011, pp. 115-116, 2-123; Mallow & Sethi 2016, pp. 392-400; Hamdani & Hannes 2019, pp. 983-992).
+Second, the unprecedented increase in the use of multi-class stock structures among newly listed companies (Aggarwal, Eldar, Hochberg & Litov 2022) shields owner-managers from public shareholders (Bebchuk & Kastiel 2017), rendering the Brennan & Franks model less applicable.
 Perplexingly, a recent study finds that IPO underpricing for multi-class stock is almost twice as large as for that of single-class companies’ stock (Tallarita 2018, p.
 7), with multi-class issuers accounting for the vast majority of the most underpriced IPOs in history (Ritter 2022, p.
 2).
 Finally, Brennan and Franks’ model applies to IPO mechanisms involving fixed prices and pro-rata allocation (Lionquisent 2007, pp. 411-412).
-The argument does not apply in a book-building regime, since issuers can discriminate against conservative investors and omit them from allocations, without having to underprice the offering.
+The argument does not apply to a book-building regime, since issuers can discriminate against conservative investors and omit them from allocations, without having to underprice the offering.